 - Ignoring novelty effects — a 4-week test can hide that the lift faded by week 6.

-- Acting on a single experiment instead of replicating the result.
+- Shipping on a single experiment instead of replicating the result.

 How to push results further

-- Always state the hypothesis as “if X, then Y by Z%, because W” before launching.
+- State the hypothesis as “if X, then Y by Z%, because W” before launching.

-- Reserve at least 30% of users as never-touched control to detect cross-experiment contamination.
+- Hold back at least a 30% never-touched control to detect cross-experiment contamination.

-- Read out experiments with confidence intervals, not just point estimates.
+- Read out with confidence intervals, not point estimates.

 - Pair every experiment with a kill criterion — without it, runs go on forever.